Deep Picard Iteration for High-Dimensional Nonlinear PDEs: Numerical Results

 The parameters are sampled from $w_i^j \sim \frac{1}{\sqrt{d}}\mathcal{N}(0, 1)$, $v_j \sim \mathcal{N}(0, 1)$.
 We set $J = 2$ and randomized three groups of parameters for the exact solution, each serving as a different model to solve.
 The horizon is $T=1.0$.

 In this problem, we use the original PINN rather than PINN-HTE since we need to compute all diagonal components of the Hessian matrix in the nonlinearity term.
-We also compare our method to DBDP \cite{pham2021neural}, which is designed to solve fully nonlinear problems.
+We also compare our method to DBDP \citep{pham2021neural}, which is designed to solve fully nonlinear problems.
 For DPI with gradient supervision, we use $\lambda=100.0$.
-For DBDP, we choose $\Delta t = 0.1$, the number of gradient descent steps is set to 200 in each sub-iteration to ensure the running time is similar to that of PINN and DPI.
-The hyperparameter $\Delta t$ has been tuned for the best performance within the given time constraints.
+For DBDP, we choose $\delta t = 0.02$ and set the number of gradient descent steps per sub-iteration to 150, ensuring that the computational cost aligns with PINN and DPI.
+The hyperparameter $\delta t$ has been tuned to achieve optimal performance within the given computational budget.
 As shown in Figure~\ref{fig:gbm}, DPI with gradient supervision outperforms the other tested methods for above problems.
 The improvement of DPI brought by gradient supervision highlights the importance of gradient supervision in handling problems with higher order nonlinearity.
 It is also worth noting that fully nonlinear problems place greater demands on GPU memory during sampling than semilinear problems.
 By leveraging additional GPUs for parallel sampling, we anticipate a significant reduction in the time required for DPI sampling, which could lead to faster and more accurate results.